-To accomplish this we need to know company details such as ownership specifics, company size, products offered, and headquarters location.
-We need to understand the company’s financial position, or rather, are they financially stable enough to service your needs for 1-2 years.
-We need to know if the vendor will do what they promise in terms of reputation via BBB ratings, CFPB complaints, and reference checks.
-We also need to know how well the vendor is going to protect your data?
+To accomplish this, you need to know company details such as ownership specifics, company size, products offered, and headquarters location.
+You need to understand the company’s financial position, or more specifically, are they financially stable enough to fulfill their obligations for the foreseeable future.
+You need to know if the vendor will do what they promise.
+You also need to know how well the vendor is going to protect your data.

 Vendors that provide IT Services have additional due diligence requirements.
-We need to make sure contract language includes the right to audit, data security measures, and data ownership.
-We need specific security considerations, incident response procedures, and for cloud-based IT service—for which the NIST 800-145 definition is referred to in FFIEC guidance but not really being used in reality—there are additional data security questions that need answers.
+You need to make sure contract language includes the right to audit the vendor’s security progam, data security measures, and data ownership.
+You need specific security considerations, incident response procedures, and for cloud-based IT service—for which the NIST 800-145 definition is referred to in FFIEC guidance, but in reality is not really being used—there are additional data security questions that need answers.

 Not that you have a choice, but in most cases the SOC 2 Type 2 is the best report for assessing Cybersecurity.
-The SOC 1 report, however, is the most common for reasons I can’t explain.
+The SOC 1 report, however, is the most common for reasons that would take too long to explain.

-Because there is discretion as to which and how many of the five (5) Trust Services Principles are actually examined during and reported on during a SOC 2 engagement, not all SSAE 16’s are the same.
+Because there is discretion as to which and how many of the five (5) Trust Services Principles are actually examined during and reported on during a SOC 2 engagement, not all audit reports are the same.
 You have to dig into some details to understand what is being reported.

 For example, if an IT Service Provider has SOC audit performed on their corporate network and outsources application development and data center hosting, you’ll essentially be left with a meaningless document.